Install ClickStream

 ClickStream has three property types.
 The type you create in Einstein decides which key you get and how you install.
 Pick the one that matches what you are tracking:

 Website keys require a browser Origin/Referer that matches your configured domains.
-Mobile and server keys skip that gate — that is what lets a native app or a backend call POST /v1/events directly with no spoofed Origin and no fake web URL.
+Mobile and server keys skip that gate — that is what lets a native app or a backend call the collector directly with no spoofed Origin and no fake web URL.
+Server event writes replace browser provenance with a timestamped HMAC signature.
 Create the matching property type in the dashboard; do not reuse a website key off the web.

 Choose the install for the outcome you want